mach-composer/mach-composer-cli/docs/src/tutorial/aws/step-3-setup-aws-services.md

 lock the state to prevent concurrent modification.

 !!! tip "Next: step 4"
-    Next we'll setup the [AWS account for a MACH stack](step-4-setup-aws-site.md).
+    Next we'll set up the [AWS account for a MACH stack](step-4-setup-aws-site.md).

 [^1]: For the sake of simplicity we will use the default administrator role that AWS will create for us.<br> However, as best practise, we advise to create an